smbcloudXYZ/smbcloud-ascapi/README.md

 # smbcloud-ascapi

-The App Stores Coolest API.
+`smbcloud-ascapi` is the app stores coolest API.

 ## Copyright